 · Essex Libraries

 At present library users generally have to log in to different e-resources separately, which can make the user journey difficult and can hamper cross-referencing and use of multiple resources.
-The pilot will explore the feasibility and benefits of allowing library users to access the catalogue, ebooks and other e-resources that the library service provides using a single library login.
+The pilot explored the feasibility and benefits of allowing library users to access the catalogue, ebooks and other e-resources that the library service provides using a single library login.